Incentives for Builders & Developers

 Eligible Affordable housing projects qualify for funding assistance in the form of a cash grant of 10% of the total project costs.
 Any affordable rental project that is provided on a non-profit basis is eligible to receive a 5-year abatement of the incremental increase in property taxes.
-Housing providers must apply to the Planning and Development Branch for the above incentives.
+Housing providers must apply to the Planning and Development Branch to be considered for the above incentives in 2018.

 Direct Sale of City-owned Land for Affordable Housing Projects